Kenil1311/Clinic/replit.md

-✓ Removed "Explore Features" and "Schedule a Demo" buttons from features page hero section ✓ Improved "What is Clinicia?" section design with better gradient background and visual effects ✓ Removed blue colors from "What is Clinicia?" section background, keeping only red theme colors
+✓ Removed "Explore Features" and "Schedule a Demo" buttons from features page hero section ✓ Improved "What is Clinicia?" section design with better gradient background and visual effects ✓ Removed blue colors from "What is Clinicia?" section background, keeping only red theme colors ✓ Changed "What is Clinicia?" section background to clean #f8f9fa color as requested

 ## User Preferences